neuschaefer/reform-handbook/src/source/parts.rst

 TODO: line-art render of trackpad with callouts

-The trackpad uses the same microcontroller and LUFA framework as the keyboard and trackball.
+The trackpad uses the same microcontroller as the keyboard and trackball.

 TODO: describe Azoteq captouch sensor